From Visual3D Wiki Documentation

 For example, the following definition of the knee causes the RKNEE_ANGLE signal to be zero in all 3 components when the subject is in the standing posture.
 This has not affect on the segment coordinate system definitions, so normalizing the joint angle does not "clean up" any errors in the definition of the segment.
 It simply sets the posture in which the joint angle is zero.

-As a rule I don't recommend using the default normalization because there are situations in which the intermediate pose in the calculations will be in gymbal lock and the normalized angle will be undefined.
+We don't recommend using the default normalization because there are situations in which the intermediate pose in the calculations will be in gimbal lock and the normalized angle will be undefined.
+In addition, it was sensitive to the subject's orientation relative to the lab, and was often being used incorrectly.

 Note: In Visual3D joint angles are simply the transformation from one segment coordinate system to another segment coordinate system, so it follows that the definition (e.g. orientation) of the segment coordinate systems matters.
 For example, if two segment coordinate systems are aligned perfectly (even though they may be displaced from each other) the resulting joint angle signal is zero.